Our people

 Building a high performance culture is an important element in Suominen’s strategy and Sustainability Agenda.
 We strive to build a culture in which people are encouraged to exceed expectations – to go the extra mile – and are enabled to perform to their full potential.
 To support the successful implementation of our strategy, we ensure that our employees’ targets and actions are aligned with the company’s strategy and objectives.

 We strive to develop our processes and practices to identify, foster and reward excellent performance and to drive a pay-for-performance compensation model.
-In 2024, we will focus on developing our selected core and leadership competencies.
 Further developing our recruitment and onboarding processes is an important long-term target for us.
 In addition, we aim to strengthen and promote our employer brand actively to increase employee commitment, retention, satisfaction, and attraction.

 Promoting equal opportunities and supporting professional development

-Suominen has nearly 700 employees, representing more than a dozen nationalities working in seven sites on three continents.
+Suominen has over 650 employees, representing more than a dozen nationalities working either at one of our seven sites across three continents or at our headquarters in Finland.
 We recognize the business benefits of having a diverse workforce and are committed to offering a fair workplace with equal opportunities for everyone.
 We do not tolerate any kind of discrimination, including discrimination based on age, gender, religion, or ethnic origin.
 When making employee-related decisions, for example when recruiting, promoting, rewarding, or developing our personnel, we pay special attention to equality and inclusion.

 Career development and identifying and developing the competencies that are essential in reaching our strategic objectives have been identified as areas for improvement in our previous global employee engagement surveys.

-In 2023, we continued to execute Suominen’s competency framework to systematically support our employees in their professional development.
+In 2025, we continued to execute Suominen’s competency framework to systematically support our employees in their professional development.
 The framework also strengthens our processes for recruitment and succession planning and enables the mapping of competencies.
+We offered trainings in high-quality development and career aspiration discussions to all our white-collar employees.
 In addition, we enhanced our competence and leadership capabilities by increasing human resources to individual and organizational development.